cjsaylor/event-driven-apps-demo/README.md

-# Event Driven Applications Demo
+# Event Driven Cart Demo

-This is an example application illustrating the usage of events via Symfony's EventDispatcher library.
+This is an example cart application illustrating the usage of events via Symfony's EventDispatcher library.

-It illustrates both a observer setup as well as a "pubsub" setup.

 This is refered to by the ["Event Driven Applications" presentation](http://slideshare.net/cjsaylor/event-driven-application).

+### Requirements

+* PHP 5.3+
+* Webserver (apache2, nginx, etc)

 ### Install